jagrosh/DiscordList/README.md

 # DiscordList
-The hot new listing site for discord http://discordlist.cf/
+The hot new listing site for discord<br>
+http://discordlist.cf/